This guide walks you through configuring AI Agents in your Hygraph project. For an overview of what AI Agents can do, see AI Agents overview.

 - Under Content Model, select the model containing the fields to summarize.

-- Under Source Fields, select one or more fields that contain the content to summarize.
+- Under Input Fields, select the source fields containing the content to summarize.

-- Under Target Field, select the field where the generated summary will be stored.
+- Under Output Field, select the field where the generated summary will be stored.

 - Under Tone, choose the style or tone for the generated summaries.